elvincelilov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 𝑃
 P,
 𝑄
-Q = Other two links
+Q = The other two links
 If this condition is satisfied, the mechanism allows continuous motion.

 2. Velocity Analysis (Relative Velocity Equation)